osiris-code/osiris/docs/hidden/reference/Species.md

 - *"fullrot"* - This algorithm calculates the magnetic field rotation of the Boris algorithm exactly (rather than second-order accurate).
 However, the electric field half-pushes remain only first-order accurate in the Boris algorithm \[1,3\].
 - *"euler"* - This algorithm implements a Boris-type pusher where the magnetic rotation is implemented using the [Euler-Rodrigues formula](https://en.wikipedia.org/wiki/Euler–Rodrigues_formula), which gives exact results for arbitrarily high magnetic field values.
 - *"cary"* - Push the particles using the algorithm proposed by Higuera and Cary \[4\].
 This method is volume-preserving (like Boris) and gives the correct $E \times B$ force (like Vay).
-- *"exact"* or "analytic" - Performs an exact integration of the particle trajectories assuming constant fields for a given time step \[5\].
-The `rad_react` parameter can be set to `.true.` to include radiation reaction with this pusher, and the `iter_tol` parameter is used to specify the root-finding convergence threshold.
+- *"exact"* or *"analytic"* - Performs an exact integration of the particle momenta assuming constant fields for a given time step \[5\].
+The `rad_react` parameter can be set to `.true.` to include a perturbation from radiation reaction with this pusher, and the `iter_tol` parameter is used to specify the root-finding convergence threshold.
-- *"exact-rr*" or "analytic-rr" - Performs an exact integration of the particle trajectories, including the semi-classical form of radiation reaction in the Landau-Lifshitz equation, assuming constant fields for a given time step \[5\].
-The `iter_tol` parameter is used to specify the root-finding convergence threshold.
+- *"exact-rr"* or *"analytic-rr"* - Performs an exact integration of the particle momenta based on the semi-classical form of radiation reaction in the Landau-Lifshitz equation, assuming constant fields for a given time step \[5\].
+The `n0` or `omega_p0` parameter should be specified in the [simulation](Simulation.md) portion of the input deck, and the `q_real` parameter should be set within this section.
+For the strong-field regime, the *“exact-rr”* pusher is recommended due its improved accuracy compared to the *“exact”* pusher with `rad_react` set to `.true.`.
 - *"radcool"* - Radiation cooling algorithm.
 If specified, the `n0` or `omega_p0` parameter should be specified in the [simulation](Simulation.md) portion of the input deck.

 **rqm** - specifies the 'reciprocal charge over mass ratio' (i.e., m/q) in